This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is non-diabetic hypoglycemia?

-What are the signs and symptoms of non-diabetic hypoglycemia in children?
+What are the signs and symptoms of non-diabetic hypoglycemia?

 - Hunger or nausea